Xilmi/Rotp-Fusion/README.md

 ## What's New

+25-05-06 (BR)
+- Improved ShipFleet responsivity to new Retreat Options Rules:
+  - Last requested destination is memorized.
+  - ShipFleet take full ownership of its parameters (Private, and only publicly accessed through methods)
+  - Duplicate methods are merged.

 25-05-05 (BR)
 - New Fleet Retreat Options:
   - Application of the new rules to Xilmi AI is now complete.